- A variable is a name for a value.

 Don't let me down

-let once per variable name (in a given scope), otherwise you will get a syntax error:
+let once per variable name (in a given scope), otherwise you will get an error:

 Identifier 'x' has already been declared

 > let x = 1 undefined > let x = x + 2 SyntaxError: Identifier 'x' has already been declared > x = x + 2 3

 - also confusing: the value of a

 undefined, but the value of a normal assignment is the value being assigned

 Think of memory as a giant warehouse.